Petrikur/kukkari/README.md

 Project is currently in development.
 All text in app is in finnish because our family is from finland.

-## Demo
-Demo of current version is hosted [here](https://kukkari.vercel.app/#/) If you dont want to create account, you can view images of the app below.
-You must be signed in to see most of the content so feel free to create account.

-I have separate web app for actual family members so feel free to test this out.

 <h3>Home</h3>
 <div align='center'>